WomB0ComB0/portfolio/README.md

 - **Explore the Blog**: Read the latest blog posts and leave comments if enabled.
 - **Check Your Statistics**: View your coding statistics and other relevant data.
 - **Hire Me**: If interested in hiring services, check the pricing section and select a plan that fits your needs.
 - **Spotify Integration**: View your current Spotify track and top artists.
+Test.
+This is a test.

 ## Contributions